Ressnn/MiniMLCore/README.md

 # MiniMLCore

-Welcome to the MiniMLCore project.
+Welcome to the MiniMLCore project (0.2.1).
 This project is meant to be a small and simple machine learning framework.
 PyPI link:https://pypi.org/project/minimlcore/0.2.1/
 ## Installation
 To install the MiniMLCore type the command below into command prompt